lsst-tstn/tstn-019/helm.rst

      - The policy to apply when pulling an image for named producer deployment
    * - producers.name.env
      - This section provides optional override of the defaults env section
-   * - producers.name.env.lsstDdsDomain
+   * - producers.name.env.lsstDdsPartitionPrefix
-     - The LSST_DDS_DOMAIN name applied the named producer container
+     - The LSST_DDS_PARTITION_PREFIX name applied the named producer container
    * - producers.name.env.partitions
      - The number of partitions that the named producer is supporting
    * - producers.name.env.replication